-A simple majority of shareholders may pass a resolution at either an ordinary shareholders' meeting or an extraordinary shareholders' meeting deciding upon a share capital increase by capitalization of reserves, profits or share premium.
-At any other extraordinary shareholders' meeting, a two-thirds majority of the shareholder votes cast is required.
+A simple majority of shareholders may pass a resolution at either an ordinary shareholders' meeting or an extraordinary shareholders' meeting, a two-thirds majority of the shareholder votes cast is required.
 A unanimous shareholder vote is required to increase shareholders' liabilities.
 Abstention from voting by those present either in person or by means of telecommunications if provided for by the by-laws, or those represented by proxy or voting by mail is counted as a vote against the resolution submitted to a shareholder vote.
 In general, each shareholder is entitled to one vote per share at any shareholders' meeting.
 Under the French Commercial Code, shares of a company held by it or by entities controlled directly or indirectly by that company are not entitled to voting rights and do not count for quorum or majority purposes.